AdithyaSenthilkumar/AdithyaSenthilkumar/README.md

 ## 🌟 About Me

 - 🏅 **CBSE National Science Exhibition 2019 Winner**
-  I mathematically modeled the best possible **lightning arrestor** for disaster management, showcasing the capture and effectiveness using a lightning arrestor at the exhibition.
+  I mathematically modeled the best possible **lightning arrestor** for disaster management, showcasing the capture and effectiveness using a Van-De-Graff Generator at the exhibition.

 - 🧠 **Skills**
   I excel in **critical thinking**, **mathematical reasoning**, and advanced **machine learning** techniques.